-I have no experience growing lemons outdoors but I have grown lemons indoors in pots for several years.
-One Meyer lemon I have had for over 12 years.
+I have no experience growing lemons outdoors in the ground but I have grown lemons indoors in pots for several years.
+One Meyer lemon I have had for over 20 years.
 In fact when moving from Utah to Alaska I pruned it back to fit in a Priority Mail box for my sister to hold until I arrived.
 I did the same when moving out of Alaska three years later.
-I later purchased a second Meyer lemon as well as a navel orange, pink grapefruit, and key lime.
+I then purchased a second Meyer lemon as well as a navel orange, pink grapefruit, and key lime.
 Citrus trees are attractive houseplants with lovely scented flowers and delicious fruit.

 Citrus do not need to be hand pollinated.
 If they experience some change such as transplanting citrus may drop their fruit.